benhoyt/benhoyt.github.com/writings/2020-06-15-heavyweight-google-analytics-alternatives.md

 <p>Countly has a <a href="https://count.ly/pricing">clear distinction</a>
-between its enterprise edition (relatively expensive, starting at $5000 annually) and its install-it-yourself community edition, with the latter limited to "basic Countly plugins" and "aggregated data".
+between its enterprise edition (relatively expensive, starting at $5000 annually) and its self-hosted community edition, with the latter limited to "basic Countly plugins" and "aggregated data".
 Countly's core source code is licensed under the GNU AGPL, with the server written using Node.js (JavaScript), and SDKs for Android and iOS written in Java and Objective C.</p>

-<p>Countly's basic plugins give you typical analytics metrics such as basic
+<p>Countly's basic plugins provide typical analytics metrics such as basic
 statistics and referrers on web and mobile, but also some more advanced features like email reports, crash analytics, and push notifications.
 However, its enterprise edition brings in a wide range of plugins (made either by Countly or